datacarpentry/image-processing/_episodes/04-drawing.md

 > ~~~
 > {: .language-python}
 >
-> Now your task is to draw some other colored shapes and lines on the image,
+> Now your task is to draw some other coloured shapes and lines on the image,
 > perhaps something like this:
 >
 > ![Sample shapes](../fig/drawing-practice.jpg)